tanishqchaturvedi28/Global-SuperStore/README.md

 Project Overview

 The dataset was cleaned, transformed, and visualized in Microsoft Excel to create a dynamic and user-friendly dashboard.
-It allows users to explore key business metrics through interactive charts and slicers.
+Users can explore key business metrics through interactive charts and slicers.

 Data Cleaning and Preparation

-Removed duplicate entries and handled missing values
+✅ Removed duplicate entries and handled missing values

-Standardized date formats and text fields
+✅ Standardized date formats and text fields

-Created calculated columns (profit %, shipping metrics, etc.)
+✅ Created calculated columns (profit %, shipping metrics, etc.)

-Organized the dataset using Excel tables
+✅ Organized the dataset using Excel tables

-Applied conditional formatting, filtering, and sorting
+✅ Applied conditional formatting, filtering, and sorting

-Used formulas such as XLOOKUP, IF, SUMIFS, DATE functions
+✅ Used formulas such as XLOOKUP, IF, SUMIFS, DATE functions

 Dashboard Features
 Key Performance Indicators (KPIs)